Permit-to-Work Audit Checklist: Six Areas That Reveal Operational Weakness

 Check:

-• Is equipment is inspected before restart?
+• Is equipment inspected before restart?

 • Are isolations are removed in a controlled sequence?